-- will be responsible for proper financial and resource management and the prevention of fraud and corruption within the services and functions under their control and will be responsible for informing the Internal Audit & Risk Manager of all suspected or notified cases of fraud, corruption or impropriety. - will be responsible for preparing and submitting the capital project appraisal form to the Finance Governance Board (FGB) for approval. - will be responsible for developing and submitting a detailed business case to the FGB if required (following approval of the capital project appraisal form). - may incur financial commitments and liabilities in accordance with this Code, the Council's scheme of delegation and resources allocated in their budgets.
-In particular they may make purchases of goods and services, subject to the requirements of the code of procurement, and employ staff, in accordance with HR policies and any CMT requirements. - will need approval from their Head of Service in consultation with Corporate Director for appointments for vacant posts at Grade D and below. - will need approval from CMT for the appointment to vacant posts of Grades E and above. - will be responsible for regular and effective monitoring and forecasting of the financial position relating to their services. - will, in accordance with the risk management strategy determine the inherent risks within their services, to the achievement of the Council's priorities and establish, maintain and document adequate systems of risk management and internal control, in consultation with the Internal Audit service, and ensure that relevant employees or Members are familiar with such systems. - will be responsible for providing in a timely manner, the information necessary to ensure that the final accounts can be completed by the statutory deadlines.
+- will be responsible for proper financial and resource management and the prevention of fraud and corruption within the services and functions under their control and will be responsible for informing the Internal Audit Manager of all suspected or notified cases of fraud, corruption or impropriety. - will be responsible for preparing and submitting the capital project appraisal form for approval. - will be responsible for developing and submitting a detailed business case if required (following approval of the capital project appraisal form). - may incur financial commitments and liabilities in accordance with this Code, the Council's scheme of delegation and resources allocated in their budgets.
+In particular they may make purchases of goods and services, subject to the requirements of the code of procurement, and employ staff, in accordance with HR policies and any CLT requirements. - will need approval from their Head of Service or Assistant Directors in consultation with Corporate Director for appointments for vacant posts at Grade D and below. - will need approval from CLT for the appointment to vacant posts of Grades E and above. - will be responsible for regular and effective monitoring and forecasting of the financial position relating to their services. - will, in accordance with the risk management strategy determine the inherent risks within their services, to the achievement of the Council's priorities and establish, maintain and document adequate systems of risk management and internal control, in consultation with the Internal Audit service, and ensure that relevant employees or Members are familiar with such systems. - will be responsible for providing in a timely manner, the information necessary to ensure that the final accounts can be completed by the statutory deadlines. - will be responsible for improving the value for money and efficiency of their services and in discussion with their accountant, ensuring that any budget adjustments are included in the following years budget process. - will be responsible for identifying opportunities and then bidding for grants or contributions from other bodies to support the achievement of the Council objectives through their services. - annually review their services to identify any aspects that are not currently charged for, but could be and the appropriateness of the current charges. - annually review their fees and charges in line with the Fees and Charges guidance for managers and in consultation with the Executive Councillors, with any changes being included in and approved with the annual budget.
+Changes within the financial year will be subject to consultation with the Executive Councillors and approved by the RFO.
+In doing so: - charges should be made for services whenever the Council has a power or duty to do so.